ramheinzelmann/MySQL-database-with-python/README.md

 O código cria uma tabela de usuário, em num database preexistente, cria uma senha criptografada, cria o registro do usuário, seleciona os dados do usuário criado e exclui (opcional) o usuário.

-_MySQL database with python_ is a simple example, in python, for CRUDing a MySQL database.
+_MySQL database with python_ is a simple example, in python, for CRUD in a MySQL database.
 The code creates a user table, in a pre-existing database, creates an encrypted password, creates the record of user, selects the data of the created user and excludes (optional) the user.